rwxd/obsidian-daily-recall/README.md

 ## Features

-- Creates a new daily note in the "daily" folder with today's date (YYYY-MM-DD format)
+- Creates a new daily note with today's date (YYYY-MM-DD format)
 - Automatically copies content from your most recent daily note
 - Opens the note immediately in the editor
+- Adds a calendar icon to the left sidebar for quick access
+- Configurable folder for storing daily notes
 - Simple, lightweight, and easy to use

 ## Installation